DE9MPO1/Amazon-EC2-in-LAMP-Environment/README.md

 ![7.png](/images/7.png)

 5.5.
-Test your web server.
-In a web browser, enter Public DNS address (or the public IP address) of your EC2; you should see the Apache test page.
+Test your web server n a web browser, enter Public DNS address (or the public IP address) of your EC2; you should see the Apache test page.

 ![8.png](/images/8.png)